 As people have more and more connected devices, the need for a better solution has become more apparent.
 Thankfully, a solution is available, and it’s called mesh networking.

 A mesh network is a WiFi networking solution which is specifically designed for ease of use and improved wireless performance across a larger area, without the connectivity and speed issues of range extenders.
-You get one single WiFi network to connect to, and the handover between the WiFi points is a lot more seamless.
+You get one single WiFi network to connect to, and the handover between the WiFi points is a lot smoother.

 Many mesh networks also use dedicated frequency bands for communication between each access point, meaning networking speeds aren’t impacted.
 This is often referred to as the “backhaul”, and a well-implemented backhaul that doesn’t impact your wireless network performance is important.